maxloo2/betterkeys-updated/README.md

 ## Features & Changes

 - Colored background for keys and keycards according to map they belongs to.
-(Marked keys are kept in Golden color, can be configured with `ChangeMarkedKeysBackground: true`)
+(Marked keys still have their yellow backgrounds, this can be configured with `ChangeMarkedKeysBackground: true`)
 - Maps, Extracts, Quests and Loot information in the item descriptions.
 - **[Updated]** Auto-update from GitHub repository: which means if the code is updated, you can automatically fetch the latest Key Info DB from GitHub.
 (Enabled by default, can be configured with `enableAutoUpdate: false`)
 - **[Removed]** Key Tier List (I don't think it was actually enabled anyway).